Two Palestinians shot dead by Israelis in occupied West Bank | Law-Order

 Two Palestinians, one a teenager, were killed in separate incidents in the occupied West Bank on Sunday, hours after police apprehended two Palestinian men suspected of killing three Israelis last week.

-It was the latest episode of violence during weeks of Palestinian attacks in Israel, and Israeli military raids in the occupied West Bank that have left at least 18 Israelis and some 30 Palestinians dead.
+It was the latest episode of violence during weeks of Palestinian attacks in Israel, and Israeli military raids in the occupied West Bank that have left at least 18 Israelis and more than 30 Palestinians dead.

+The ongoing conflict plays out against the backdrop of Israel's occupation, now in its 55th year, of the West Bank and other lands Palestinians seek for a state.
+Serious peace talks collapsed more than a decade ago, while Israel's settlement expansion on occupied lands has continued unabated.

-Earlier on Sunday Israeli police said forces captured two Palestinians who killed three people in a stabbing attack last week and fled the scene, sparking a massive manhunt and keeping the country on edge.
+This week, Israel said it is set to advance plans for the construction of 4,000 settler homes in the West Bank.
+If approved, it would be the biggest advancement of settlement plans since the Biden administration took office.
+Sunday began with Israeli police capturing two Palestinians who killed three people in a stabbing attack last week and fled the scene, sparking a massive manhunt and keeping the country on edge.

 "The Israeli government's main goal is to restore personal security to Israeli citizens," he said.